Uncovering the Willow Tit (Poecile montanus): The Expert Excavator

 Plumage Details

 The Willow Tit has a generally duller appearance than the Marsh Tit.
-Its cap is a sooty or brownish-black, lacking the distinct gloss of a Marsh Tit's cap, and often appears 'fluffier' or more extensive.
-The bib under the chin is typically larger, more diffuse, and less neatly defined than a Marsh Tit's.
+Its cap is a sooty or brownish-black, lacking the distinct gloss of a Marsh Tit's cap.
+The bib under the chin is typically larger and more diffuse.
 Cheeks are whitish but can appear duskier.
-A key feature, often visible in good light, is a pale buffish or whitish panel on the closed wing, formed by the pale edges of the secondary feathers; this is generally absent or much less obvious in Marsh Tits.
+A key feature, often visible in good light, is a pale whitish panel on the closed wing, formed by the pale edges of the secondary feathers; this is absent or much less obvious in Marsh Tits.
 The upperparts are greyish-brown, and underparts are off-white to buff.

 Male, Female, and Juvenile Differences